Archaeology: Descendant peoples

 In the United States, examples such as the case of Kennewick Man have illustrated the tensions between Native Americans and archaeologists, which can be summarized as a conflict between a need to remain respectful toward sacred burial sites and the academic benefit from studying them.
 For years, American archaeologists dug on Indian burial grounds and other places considered sacred, removing artifacts and human remains to storage facilities for further study.
-In some cases human remains were not even thoroughly studied but instead archived rather than reburied.
+In some cases, human remains were not even thoroughly studied but instead archived rather than reburied.
 Furthermore, Western archaeologists' views of the past often differ from those of tribal peoples.
 The West views time as linear; for many natives, it is cyclic.
 From a Western perspective, the past is long-gone; from a native perspective, disturbing the past can have dire consequences in the present.

-As a consequence of this, American Indians attempted to prevent archaeological excavation of sites inhabited by their ancestors, while American archaeologists believed that the advancement of scientific knowledge was a valid reason to continue their studies.
-This contradictory situation was addressed by the Native American Graves Protection and Repatriation Act (NAGPRA, 1990), which sought to reach a compromise by limiting the right of research institutions to possess human remains.
-Due in part to the spirit of postprocessualism, some archaeologists have begun to actively enlist the assistance of indigenous peoples likely to be descended from those under study.
+As a consequence, American Indians attempted to prevent the archaeological excavation of sites inhabited by their ancestors.
+At the same time, American archaeologists believed that the advancement of scientific knowledge justified continuing their studies.
+This contradictory situation was addressed by the Native American Graves Protection and Repatriation Act (NAGPRA, 1990), which sought to reach a compromise by limiting research institutions' right to possess human remains.
+In part due to the spirit of postprocessualism, some archaeologists have begun to actively enlist the assistance of indigenous peoples likely to be descended from those under study.

-Archaeologists have also been obliged to re-examine what constitutes an archaeological site in view of what native peoples believe to constitute sacred space.
-To many native peoples, natural features such as lakes, mountains or even individual trees have cultural significance.
-Australian archaeologists especially have explored this issue and attempted to survey these sites to give them some protection from being developed.
-Such work requires close links and trust between archaeologists and the people they are trying to help and at the same time study.
+Archaeologists have also been obliged to re-examine what constitutes an archaeological site in light of what native peoples consider sacred space.
+To many native peoples, natural features such as lakes, mountains, or even individual trees have cultural significance.
+Australian archaeologists have particularly explored this issue and attempted to survey these sites to help protect them from development.
+Such work requires close links and trust between archaeologists and the people they are trying to help and, at the same time, study.

 While this cooperation presents a new set of challenges and hurdles to fieldwork, it has benefits for all parties involved.
 Tribal elders cooperating with archaeologists can prevent the excavation of areas of sites that they consider sacred, while the archaeologists gain the elders' aid in interpreting their finds.
-There have also been active efforts to recruit aboriginal peoples directly into the archaeological profession.
+There have also been active efforts to recruit Aboriginal peoples directly into the archaeological profession.